Fun Facts & Trivia

 - The pink color of flamingos comes from the food they eat.

-- Chimpanzees are one of the few animals that use tools.
-Chimps use sticks to draw termites out of termite mounds.
+- Chimpanzees are one of the few non-humans that use tools.
+Chimps use sticks to draw termites out of termite mounds and use rocks and braches to crack palm nuts.

 - The giraffe has the same number of vertebrae in their neck as a human--seven!